jamboid/Site-Starter/src/readme.md

 * _product.scss
 * _product-intro.scss
-* _product_cross-sell.scss
+* _product-cross-sell.scss
 * _product-buy.scss

 ### 3. Dependencies

-The framework does not currently rely on any 3rd-party Sass libraries, although it does require that you use Autoprefixer in a post-compilation processing step to add vendor prefixes.
+The framework does not currently rely on any 3rd-party Sass libraries by default, although it does require that you use Autoprefixer in a post-compilation processing step to add vendor prefixes.

 ### Authoring Style